tminhnhat/BabyCommandAGI/README.md

 **Note: Even if you exit with Ctrl+C, it will not stop unless you run ```./clean.sh``` or stop the container using Docker Desktop.
 Please be careful.**

 **Note: The agent might loop indefinitely if it cannot achieve its objective.
-Please be aware of the cost of OpenAI API usage.**
+Please be aware of the cost of Anthropic and OpenAI APIs usage.**

 The AI's generated items will be created in the ```workspace``` folder.